frederic-perez/AmE-dictionary/data/dictionary.md

 __valedictorian<sup>2</sup>__ _adj_ _Valedictorian speech._
 __valedictory__ _n_ :three: A closing or farewell statement or address, especially one delivered at graduation exercises.
 __valence__ _n_ :two::hammer:
-__valentine__ _n_ :two: __1a__ A sentimental or humorous greeting card sent to a sweetheart, friend, or family member, for example, on Saint Valentine’s Day. __b__ A gift sent as a token of love to one’s sweetheart on Saint Valentine’s Day. __2__ A person singled out especially as one’s sweetheart on Saint Valentine’s Day.
+__valentine__ _n_ :three: __1a__ A sentimental or humorous greeting card sent to a sweetheart, friend, or family member, for example, on Saint Valentine’s Day. __b__ A gift sent as a token of love to one’s sweetheart on Saint Valentine’s Day. __2__ A person singled out especially as one’s sweetheart on Saint Valentine’s Day.
 __valet__ _n_
 __valiant<sup>1</sup>__ _adj_
 __valiant<sup>2</sup>__ _n_ :two::hammer: